Tanishasingh22/Weather_Dashboard/README.md

+A beautiful and responsive weather dashboard built using **React.js**, styled with **Tailwind CSS**, animated with **Framer Motion**, and powered by the **OpenWeatherMap API**.
+Users can search for any city to view live weather updates and see recent searches with a toggle option.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.